zohararad/sails-rest/README.md

 * Expanding test application to better suit suite of Waterline tests.
 * Reworking result formatting.
 * Referencing GitHub repo for reslter due to bugs that cause errors with tests.
-* Decoding URL compontents for test support application.
+* Decoding URL components for test support application.
-* Absstracting logic to allow for deletion and updates of multiple items.
+* Abstracting logic to allow for deletion and updates of multiple items.
 * Removing unused variable.
 * Converting REST client from "restler" to "restify" due to bugs with restler module.
 * Adding method to modify result before and after format and fixing formatResults method.